rpy2/rpy2/doc/generated_rst/dplyr.rst

     <class 'pandas.core.frame.DataFrame'>

-Using a local converter let's us also go from the pandas data frame to our dplyr-augmented R data frame.
+Using a local converter lets us also go from the pandas data frame to our dplyr-augmented R data frame.

 .. code:: python